brightspot/react-examples/graphql-schema-versioning/README.md

 What does the script do?

-1. Calls the endpoint using the credentials stored in the `graphql-schema-versioning/app/.env` file, with the query that is set up as a const called `graphqlSchemaQuery`, to get all of the schemas for the **Schema Versioning Movie Endpoint**.
+1. Calls the endpoint using the credentials stored in the `graphql-schema-versioning/app/.env` file, with the query set up as a constant variable called `graphqlSchemaQuery`, to get all of the schemas for the **Schema Versioning Movie Endpoint**.
-2. Sends the schemas to the `parseSchemaURLS` function that uses the earlier created ` graphql-schema-versioning/app/schemas/timeStamp.mjs` file to get the latest schema available when the time stamp was created and the most recent schema available (they can be one and the same), stores them in an object and adds a name key and value.
+2. Sends the schemas to the `parseSchemaURLS` function that uses the earlier created ` graphql-schema-versioning/app/schemas/timeStamp.mjs` file to get the latest schema available when the time stamp was created and the most recent schema available (they can be the same), stores them in an object, and adds a name key and value.
-3. Then it sends these two schema objects to `downloadSchemas` which takes the URL in both schemas to open the URL and write files to `graphql-schema-versioning/app/schemas`, `codegenSchema.graphql` and `mostRecentSchema.graphql`.
+3. Sends these two schema objects to `downloadSchemas`, which takes the URL in both schemas to open the URL and write files to `graphql-schema-versioning/app/schemas`, `codegenSchema.graphql` and `mostRecentSchema.graphql`.

 Using GraphQL Inspector's [Schema Validation]('https://the-guild.dev/graphql/inspector/docs/essentials/diff'), compare the two schema versions.